matiwinnetou/reactive-web/README.md

 reactive-web
 ============

-reveal js presentation about reactive web with play framework and facebook's BigPipe
+reveal js presentation and example DEMO application about reactive web with play framework and facebook's BigPipe